 Corsair’s iCUE is a fully featured backend software suite for just about every component and peripheral Corsair makes.
 It provides a solid backbone for the features and capabilities of all Corsair’s supporting products and is head and shoulders above most of the competition.

 What can you do with Corsair iCUE?

 What you can do with iCUE very much depends on what hardware you have.
-If you have some iCUE supported memory, like the Vengeance RGB sticks we have in our example below, you can customize its RGB lighting with an array of options.
+If you have some iCUE supported memory, like the Vengeance RGB sticks we have in our example below, you can customise its RGB lighting with an array of options.
 Alongside picking from millions of colours, you can adjust the brightness, or use a range of lighting effects, from pulsing, to shifting, to rainbow wave effects.

 These same sorts of controls and monitors extend to other important system components like your CPU cooler.
 If you run a Corsair all-in-one water cooler, you can control fan curves and pump speed, as well as any lighting that’s present.
 You can choose preset cooling modes, or set in place triggers for automated fan speed control to keep temperatures and noise levels within predefined ranges.

 If you have an iCUE compatible Corsair power supply, you can even switch from multi-rail to single rail setups, depending on your needs for certain GPU intensive tasks.
 There is also monitoring in place for temperature, fan speed, and power draw at any one time.

 Even if you don’t have any Corsair iCUE compatible components in your system, you can still enjoy iCUE’s performance monitoring system.
 On the Dashboard tab you can have it monitor your CPU and GPU temperatures and usage, as well as key temperatures and statistics about system fans, motherboard components, and memory clocks and temperatures.